-Some evidence about the usefulness of swing pricing in open-ended funds is available in academic and official sector papers.
+33 Some evidence about the usefulness of swing pricing in open-ended funds is available in academic and official sector papers.
 See ESMA's Recommendation of the European Systemic Risk Board (ESRB) on liquidity risk in investment funds (November 2020); the BoE and FCA's report on Liquidity management in UK open-ended funds (March 2021); and Jin et al., Swing pricing and fragility in open-end mutual funds, The Review of Financial Studies (2021).

-this approach to the possibility of gates that prevent redemptions altogether).
+The broader implications of swing pricing for STFMs - beyond the direct effects on MMF vulnerabilities - are uncertain.
+Its effects on the size of the MMF industry depend in part on the preferences of current MMF investors (as noted above) and those of fund managers/sponsors, who may decide that implementation of this tool is too costly and therefore exit the non-public debt MMF sector.
+To the extent that swing pricing reduces demand for non-public debt MMFs, it would likely do so by diminishing their attractiveness for cash management by imposing liquidity costs on redeeming MMF investors in stress events (although investors may still prefer this approach to the possibility of gates that prevent redemptions altogether).
 This would likely contribute to growth in cash management alternatives, potentially bank deposits and public debt MMFs in jurisdictions where they are available.
 On balance, these shifts would enhance financial stability, although funding sources for borrowers would become less diverse and more costly.

-Other variants and options: Swing pricing (or economically equivalent measures) may not be effective if fund managers are reluctant to use it because of the stigma associated with doing so.
+Other variants and options: Swing pricing (or economically equivalent measures) may not be effective if fund managers are reluctant to use it because of the stigma associated with doing so, as may have been the case in some jurisdictions where it is already available.
 Swing pricing also may be ineffective if the swing factor is too small and does not transfer all the cost of redemptions to redeeming investors, or if the option to use swing pricing is not used at all.34 To mitigate this risk, authorities could mandate the use of this tool, including specifying minimum parameters (for the swing factor or anti-dilution levy) to limit the discretion of fund managers in case of a systemic crisis.
-To avoid cliff effects, authorities could increase those parameters based on money market conditions.
-However, authorities may find it challenging to determine the costs redeeming investors impose on the fund and set the appropriate minimum size of the swing factor.
+To avoid cliff effects, authorities may find it challenging to determine the costs redeeming investors impose on the fund and set the appropriate minimum size of the swing factor.
 There is also a risk that investors anticipate changes in parameters by authorities and redeem pre-emptively, which could have broader effects than actions undertaken by individual funds.